guid-empty/sqflite_entities/README.md

   );
 ```

-A very important thing that should not be forgotten is transactions.
+A very important thing that should not be forgotten is Ttransactions.

-They are also supported:
+They are also supported, just specify transaction object in helper methods:

 Example: